Infineon/mtb-example-threadx-le-wifi-onboarding/README.md

          > **Note:** If the notifications are not enabled in the characteristic with UUID ending in 66 the scan does not start as there is no way to report available networks to the user.
 The user can still connect to a network by entering the Wi-Fi SSID (in UUID ending with 63), password (in UUID ending with 64), and then initiate a connect request by writing '1' in the Wi-Fi control characteristic (in UUID ending with 67).

     7. To connect to the Wi-Fi network, send the SSID and password data to the client device.
 Select one of the networks which was discovered during scan or give another set of details.
 If the given network is not available then the device will store the values and try to connect on the next restart.
-Note that the data is stored in non-volatile storage only when the connect command is sent.
+Note that the data is stored in external flash only when the connect command is sent.
 The Wi-Fi credentials can be sent by either sending the Wi-Fi SSID and password separately or together.

        1. Sending the SSID and password separately:
            1. Select the UUID ending in 63.
 Write the Wi-Fi SSID in hex or ASCII format.